TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Introduction/((generated))/Index.rst

 ((generated))
 ^^^^^^^^^^^^^

-“Free” and “Bound” paradigms of localization with TemplaVoilà
+"Free" and "Bound" paradigms of localization with TemplaVoilà
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 During the work with this document I realized that it should have been